nushell/nushell.github.io/commands/docs/clear.md

 ## Flags

- -  `--all, -a`: Clear the terminal and its scroll-back history
+ -  `--keep-scrollback, -k`: Do not clear the scrollback history

 ## Input/output types: